First time starting your TOEFL Reading practice? You’re not alone.

 On the one hand, reading to find information means looking for keywords, particular details, and important points throughout a specific part of the passage.
 You’re looking for specific information, not a summary of the whole passage.

-On the other hand, basic comprehension means understanding what the main point of the passage is.
+On the other hand, basic comprehension means understanding what the main idea of the passage is.
 You’ll have to identify the main topic, then be able to tell the minor details apart from the major points.

 Here’s an example: The passage is talking about birds.
 It mentions different types of birds, but you’re not sure why a statement about the process of birds migrating from season to season is important to the overall passage.